-Prior to the automatic conversion date, we may, at our option cause the conversion of all, but not less than all, the shares of our Series C mandatory convertible preferred stock then outstanding into shares of our common stock at a conversion rate of shares of our common stock for each share of our Series C mandatory convertible preferred stock, subject to adjustment under certain circumstances as described under "-Anti-Dilution Adjustment" below; provided that the closing price per share of our common stock has exceeded for at least 20 trading days within a period of 30 consecutive trading days ending on the trading day prior to the date that we notify you by mail of the optional conversion.
+Prior to the automatic conversion date, we may, at our option cause the conversion of all, but not less than all, the shares of our Series C mandatory convertible preferred stock then outstanding into shares of our common stock at a conversion rate of 8.1301 shares of our common stock for each share of our Series C mandatory convertible preferred stock, subject to adjustment under certain circumstances as described under "-Anti-Dilution Adjustment" below; provided that the closing price per share of our common stock has exceeded

+\$18.45 for at least 20 trading days within a period of 30 consecutive trading days ending on the trading day prior to the date that we notify you by mail of the optional conversion.
 The date specified in such notice for the optional conversion shall be at least 30 days but no more than 60 days from the date of such notice.
 We will be able to cause this conversion only if, in addition to issuing you shares of our common stock as described above, we pay you in cash, (i) an amount equal to any accrued and unpaid dividends on your shares of our Series C mandatory convertible preferred stock, whether or not declared, and (ii) the present value of all remaining dividend payments on your shares of Series C mandatory convertible preferred stock through and including July 1, 2006, in each case, out of legally available assets.
 The present value of the remaining dividend payments will be computed using a discount rate equal to the Treasury Yield.
-"Treasury Yield" means the yield to maturity at the time of computation of United States Treasury securities with a constant maturity (as compiled and published in the most recent Federal Reserve Statistical Release H.15 (519) which has become publicly available at least two business days prior to the date fixed for conversion (or, if such Statistical Release is no longer published, any publicly available source for similar market data)) most nearly equal to the then remaining term to July 1, 2006, provided, however, that if the then remaining term to July 1, 2006 is not equal to the constant maturity of a U.S. Treasury security for which a weekly average yield is given, the Treasury Rate shall be obtained by linear interpolation (calculated to the nearest one-twelfth of a year) from the weekly average yields of U. S. Treasury securities for which such yields are given, except that if the then remaining term to July 1, 2006 is less than one year, the weekly average yield on actually traded U.S. Treasury securities adjusted to a constant maturity of one year shall be used.
+"Treasury Yield" means the yield to maturity at the time of computation of United States Treasury securities with a constant maturity (as compiled and published in the most recent Federal Reserve Statistical Release H.15 (519) which has become publicly available at least two business days prior to the date fixed for conversion (or, if such Statistical Release is no longer published, any publicly available source for similar market data)) most nearly equal to the then remaining term to July 1, 2006, provided, however, that if the then remaining term to July 1, 2006 is not equal to the constant maturity of a U.S. Treasury security for which a weekly average yield is given, the Treasury Rate shall be obtained by linear interpolation (calculated to the nearest one-twelfth of a year) from the weekly average yield on actually traded U.S. Treasury securities adjusted to a constant maturity of one year shall be used.